 - The mansion is NOT wheelchair accessible as all entrances involve stairs; we encourage people to drop off their loved ones for whom mobility may be an issue as close to their tour site as possible, before parking in the main lot.

 - Smaller grade gravel/pebble pathways lead to the mansion and garden, which contains stairs and terraces.

 - For individuals who are deaf or hard of hearing, each doorframe within the historic mansion features brief descriptions of the rooms OR written tours are available.
-Please let an associate in the gift shop know, and your guide will be prepared with copies.
+Please let a Visitor Services Assistant know, and your guide will be prepared with copies.

 - A one-page history is available in the following languages: Danish, Dutch, French, German, Italian, Japanese, Polish, Portuguese, Russian, and Spanish.